whalelinguni/Lenovo-TB-X605F-Rooting-Flashing-TWRP-Guide/README.md

 All files and tools needed should be included in this repo.

 I rooted with Magisk and did not write anything for SuperSu.
 Assume after TWRP installed just install SuperSu with TWRP as usual and done.
-Note: If tablet ever gets stuck booting.
+[Note]: If tablet ever gets stuck booting.
 Hold Vol Down + Vol up + Power until it resets.
 Mine did lock up on a few reboots during the process.

 ###################  [START]  ###################